Nsayre/nds-docs/ubuntu.rst

 ===============
-Common commands & Special symbols
+Common commands, symbols, and special variables
 ===============

 | cd : Change directory
 * cd : navigate to previous directory
 | touch : change file timestamps (though is used to create empty files)